BakaryGibba/Skin-Lesion-Densenet201-Novel-Model/README.md

-# DenseNet201-SE with Explainable AI for Skin Lesion Classification
+# DenseNet201 Novel Model for Skin Lesion Classification

 This repository presents a deep learning model developed as part of a research study titled: